Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 ## Intro

-So far we’ve discussed [fungible tokens (FTs)](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1), [(sequential) NFTs](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-2) and [BCMRs](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-3).
+So far in the _Token Pioneers_ tutorial series we’ve discussed [fungible tokens (FTs)](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1), [(sequential) NFTs](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-2) and [BCMRs](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-3).
 Now we’re going to focus on the most interesting, versatile and, indeed, _magical_ element of CashTokens: **parsable NFTs**.

 By the end of this tutorial, you will understand how parsable NFTs work, both on-chain and in BCMRs, some basics of BCH Script — and you will build two parsable NFT projects.

 This tutorial is suitable for developers, artists and new builders keen on understanding the most scalable smart contracts in the crypto space.

-It is a good idea to do the previous tutorials in the [Token Pioneers series](https://www.bitcoincashsite.com/tag/token-pioneers) before starting this, but is not strictly necessary.
+It is a good idea to do the previous tutorials in the [Token Pioneers series](https://www.bitcoincashsite.com/tag/token-pioneers) before starting this, but it's not strictly necessary.

 <!-- TOC --><a name="what-are-parsable-nfts"></a>